weleoka/discdex/README.md

 An entry in the indexing file takes the form:

-Path to device - Device name - Path to file - File name - File type - Modified - Size
+Path to device - Device name - Path to file - File name - File suffix - Modified - Size